 What They Didn’t Teach Us by Luke Whisnant

-“What They Didn’t Teach Us” by Luke Whisnant is one of four winners of the Editors’ Choice Round from the 2019 CRAFT Flash Fiction Contest.
-Our editors chose four pieces that showcase some of the range of forms and styles in flash fiction.
+“What They Didn’t Teach Us” by Luke Whisnant is one of four pieces chosen for the Editors’ Choice Round in the 2019 CRAFT Flash Fiction Contest.
+Our editors selected four pieces that showcase some of the range of forms and styles in flash fiction.